Arsenalist/pact-junit5-wiremock-spring-example/README.md

 }
 ```

-That's it, if you run the tests on the provider, you'll notice the following in the logs:
+That's it.
+If you run the tests on the provider you'll notice the following in the logs:

 ```
   GET /furniture-types -> 200